Rational angle bisectors on the coordinate plane and solutions of Pell's equations: Introduction

 \section{Introduction}

-On the coordinate plane, the following problem can be considered. \begin{q} For which rational numbers $a,$ $b$ are the slopes of the angle bisectors between two straight lines with slopes $a,$ $b$ rational? \end{q} \begin{rmk} Given two straight lines, we consider the two angles formed by them, regardless of whether they are acute or not.
+On the coordinate plane, we consider the following problem, which can be called {\itshape the rational angle bisection problem}. \begin{q} For which rational numbers $a$ and $b$ are the slopes of the angle bisectors between two straight lines with slopes $a$ and $b$ rational? \end{q} \begin{rmk} Given two straight lines, we consider the two angles formed by them, regardless of whether they are acute or not.
 The bisector of one of the angles and that of the supplementary angle are perpendicular to each other.
-In the case when they are not parallel to the coordinate axes, if one of the slopes is rational, then so is the other, since the product of the slopes is $-1.$ \end{rmk} Problem \ref{q-bisec} has the meaning when the bisectors of $\angle AOB$ can be drawn by connecting $O$ and other lattice points for given lattice points $O,$ $A,$ $B,$ which is important in drawing techniques.
-Furthermore, in engineering, we can specify the radiation range and the axis of light with a ratio of integers without error due to approximations to irrational numbers by using a solution to this problem.
+In the case when they are not parallel to the coordinate axes, if one of the slopes is rational, then so is the other, since the product of the slopes is $-1.$ \end{rmk} Essentially, Problem \ref{q-bisec} has the meaning when the bisectors of $\angle AOB$ can be drawn by connecting $O$ and other lattice points for given lattice points $O,$ $A,$ and $B,$ which is important in drawing techniques.
+Furthermore, in engineering, we can specify the radiation range and the axis of light with a ratio of integers without errors due to approximations to irrational numbers by using a solution to this problem.
 Problem \ref{q-bisec} is reduced to solving the equation

 in $\mathbb Q$ (see \cite[Proposition 1]{hir}).
 We say that a solution $(a,b,c)$ of \eqref{star} is {\it trivial} if $|a| = |b|.$ \begin{eg} The triples

 satisfy \eqref{star}, and therefore $(a,b) = (3/4,12/5),$ $(1/7,23/7),$ $(1,7)$ are solutions to Problem \ref{q-bisec} (see the following figures). \end{eg}